bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

    You can specify either tags or branches of the Flutter SDK's git repository.
 The default value is `stable`.
 This will use the latest stable branch of Flutter.
    * To find the available version tags, check: [https://github.com/flutter/flutter/releases](https://github.com/flutter/flutter/releases "https://github.com/flutter/flutter/releases")
-   * To see the the avilable branches, check: [https://github.com/flutter/flutter/branches](https://github.com/flutter/flutter/branches "https://github.com/flutter/flutter/branches")
+   * To see the the available branches, check: [https://github.com/flutter/flutter/branches](https://github.com/flutter/flutter/branches "https://github.com/flutter/flutter/branches")
 3. To the `Flutter Test` Step, add any flags you wish to use to the `Additional parameters` input.

    The Step runs the `flutter test` command with these flags.
 To check the available flags, open a command line interface on your own machine and run `flutter test --help`.